frizzleqq/BANGFile/README.md

 ## How to build

-The Clustering System uses the maven framework.
+The Clustering System uses the Maven framework.

-#### pre-requisites for building the project:
+#### Prerequisites for building the project:
-* Maven version 3+
+* Maven 3+
-* Java JRE 1.8
+* Java JDK 1.8

 #### Bulding it

-Use the following Maven commands to build it
+Use the following Maven commands to build it:

 ```
 $ mvn clean install